djalbat/occam-grammar-utilities/README.md

 ### Eliminating implicit left recursion

-Like the algorithm to eliminate cycles, this algorithm is pre-emptive in that it does not explicitly remove implicit left recursion.
+This algorithm is pre-emptive in the sense that it does not explicitly remove implicit left recursion.
 Instead, it rearranges the BNF so that no left recursion can occur.
 Consider the following BNF:
 ```
   S  ::=  X "b" ;